drffej/webusb.printer/README.md

 The demo shows:

 1. Pairing and connecting to Thermal Printer from Chrome
-2. Sending prunter text to  the device from Chrome
+2. Sending printer text to  the device from Chrome
 3. Reconnecting on Browser refresh (if paired)

 This works on Windows 10 hardware and on a Mac.